Tiuswebs/ConstructorCore/README.md

 So in case if the instragram value its empty, it will hide the div automatically.

+*Note:* On the types this function is added automatically when ussing the css class.

 #### Check links
 In occasions we would want that if an element doesnt have a link (Or its a #), we dont want to see the link there, so for these cases a new method of validation has been added.
 The `checkLink($field)` will work for you.